Last of the Summer Wine series 30: Critics

-This comedy show is criticised for its speculated loss of quality and the fact that it is generally aimed at the older generation.
-Despite this, the show still gains respectable viewing figures.
+At the time of Series 30's airing, the main points of contention were the programme's speculated loss of quality, as well the generally aimed-for audience of an older generation.
+Despite this, the show still gained respectable viewing figures.

 DVD release

 The box set for series thirty was released by Universal Playback in August 2016, mislabelled as a box set for series 31 & 32.